 When there is a complication during childbirth, a mother should expect that she is surrounded by competent and caring medical professionals.
-Unfortunately, many birth injuries happen as the result of a doctor’s negligence, which could lead to severe and even life-threatening injuries for both an infant and their mother.
+Unfortunately, many birth injuries happen as the result of a doctor’s negligence.
+This can lead to severe and even life-threatening injuries for both an infant and their mother.

-If your child was suffered a Michigan brachial plexus injury at birth, a compassionate lawyer might be able to help.
+If your child was suffered a Michigan brachial plexus injury at birth, a compassionate lawyer can help.
 It is essential that the circumstances of an injury be investigated, so that fault can be determined.
-A skillful attorney could work tirelessly to gather evidence and present a persuasive case on your behalf.
+A skillful attorney will work tirelessly to gather evidence and present a persuasive case on your behalf.

 How do Nerve Injuries Happen at Birth?

 The brachial plexus is a collection of nerve fibers that run from the spinal cord through the neck and down into the arm.
-Unnecessary force, often due to shoulder dystocia during delivery, is usually the reason for birth injuries to the brachial plexus in Michigan.
+Unnecessary force, often due to a problem at delivery, is usually the reason for birth injuries to the brachial plexus.
 If the newborn is pulled from the birth canal with one arm over its head or if they are large, the risk for these types of injuries increase.

 - Permanent disability